oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 ## Examining the Reports
 Locate `report.html` in the `double_buffering_report.prj/reports/` or `double_buffering_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

-Note that because the optimization described in this tutorial takes place at the *runtime* level, the FPGA compiler report will not show a difference between the optimized and unoptimized cases.
+Note that because the optimization described in this tutorial occurs at the *runtime* level, the FPGA compiler report will not show a difference between the optimized and unoptimized cases.

 ## Running the Sample